LabSilver/Tutorials/Rosetta/README.md

 * Predict a protein strucure from homology
 * Predict orientations of a protein-protein complex
 * Predict the binding mode for a small molecule
-* Predict the binding mdoe for a peptide
+* Predict the binding mode for a peptide
 * Screen mutations of a known protein for stability
 * Screen mutations for protein-protein interactions
 * Screen mutations for protein-peptide interactions